Green Smart House Solution - Max-i Fieldbus

 The 100 W of both USB-PD 3.0 and Quick Charge is due to the safety standard IEC 60950-1, which specifies a maximum power of 100 W and a maximum current of 8 A. In this way, "the maximum apparent power and fault current available on the outlet under any load conditions including a short-circuit are limited to magnitudes not likely to cause ignition under fault conditions in connected equipment mounted on, and constructed from, suitably rated materials."
 Higher power and current levels should be used with great care - especially if a USB-C connector is used as a standard USB-C connector and cable can only handle 5 A continuously!

 Since the charging voltage of a 20-V battery fits very well with the maximum-power-voltage of 54-cell solar panels depending on the voltage variations of the battery, such panels may be connected directly by means of a simple Max-i controlled switch as shown on the drawing.
 This saves the traditional charging controller.
 The charging voltage is simply set by connecting an appropriate number of solar panels, which changes the charging current in steps of typical 20 - 180 W depending on the sun light.
+This corresponds to micro inverters, but at a fraction of the costs.
 Even in case of a failure on the battery connection, the load dump transient, which occurs until the panes are disconnected, is limited to approximately 35 V (open circuit voltage of the panels), so there is never any shock hazard, which is especially important in case of fire extinguishing by means og water, which may be very dangerous on traditional high-voltage systems.

 In sunny areas, it may be possible to drive the devices totally off-grid even in the winter, and the excess power in the summer may then for example be used to drive a ventilation heat pump and additional 24-V heating elements so that the house gets ventilated and additional heating is not needed most of the year, which can save a lot of energy.
 The outlet of cold, dry air from the heat pump can even be used for a (supplementary) compressor-less refrigerator to squeeze the last efficiency out of the system and make the household even less vulnerable in crisis situations.
 As the global temperature is rising (AGW) this is especially important in areas, which are often hit by hurricanes, but the war in Ukraine has also shown that the first thing an enemy will do is to destroy the power infrastructure.
 Without electricity, the citizens has no light, no communication, no heating, no water and after just one week, any food in freezers and refrigerators may be destroyed so they may even starve.
 The ability to run off-grid (islanding) with the most important parts will therefore become more and more important in the future and with Max-i, it is possible to realize this at a very affordable price and without any shock hazard in case of floods or damages, which must be repaired.